-A key ratio according to this result is $r/\tau a$ - the level of rent enjoyed by an incumbent relative to the cost of silencing a media outlet.
+A key ratio according to this result is $r/\tau a$ the level of rent enjoyed by an incumbent relative to the cost of silencing a media outlet.
 The Proposition says that media will be free if there is a large enough group of outlets relative to this ratio.
 Hence, ceteris paribus, media plurality is a good thing.
 Capture is most likely when rents from office holding are high.
 This is because the incumbent is willing to offer larger bribes to the media (other things being equal) when there is a larger rent associated with political survival.
 A more commercialized media (as measured by higher a) is a safeguard against media capture since it is more costly for the government to silence the media.

-To understand the equilibrium structure of bribes when the media is captured, observe that, although the incumbent has all the bargaining power, it is not enough for her to reimburse each broadcaster for his lost revenues $-\frac{a}{n}$.
-In order to buy his silence, the incumbent has to pay him the amount it would get if it were the only broadcaster to bring news.
-A lower amount is not acceptable since the incumbent makes positive offers only if it knows that everybody is going to accept.
-Thus at least a has to be offered to all active broadcasters, making the total cost of suppressing information $n\tau a$.
-The incumbent compares this with the forgone re-election benefit r to determine whether suppressing the media is a good idea.
-The media sector is therefore captured if $n < \frac{r}{\tau a}$.
-The model makes precise why plurality in media ownership can serve as a guarantee of independence - having numerous outlets makes it harder for the incumbent to influence the whole industry.
+To understand the equilibrium structure of bribes when the media outlet is captured, observe that, although the incumbent has all the bargaining power, it is not enough for her to reimburse each outlet for lost revenues-a/n.
+In order to buy his silence, the incumbent has to pay the amount the outlet would get if it were the only outlet to bring news.
+A lower amount is not acceptable since the incumbent makes positive offers only if she knows that everybody is going to accept.
+Thus at least a has to be offered to all active outlets, making the total cost of suppressing information $n\tau a$.
+The incumbent compares this with the forgone reelection benefit r to determine whether suppressing the media is a good idea.
+The media sector is therefore captured if n < n $r/\tau a$.
+The model makes precise why plurality in media ownership can serve as a guarantee of independence-having numerous outlets makes it harder for the incumbent to influence the whole industry.

-There are two political consequences of media activism in this simple set-up: effects on turnover and effects on voter welfare.
-With captured media, bad politicians are never identified as voters have no ability to screen good from bad politicians.
-Their expected utility is therefore γ - the probability that a randomly selected politician yields a benefit of one - in both periods.
-Turnover - defined as the probability that an incumbent is replaced by a challenger - is equal to zero (voters are indifferent between the incumbent and the challenger but they vote for the incumbent.)9
+There are two political consequences of media activism in this simple setup: effects on turnover and effects on voter welfare.
+With captured media, bad politicians are never identified, as voters have no ability to screen good from bad politicians.
+Their expected utility is therefore γ -the probability that a randomly selected politician yields a benefit of one-in both periods.
+Turnover-defined as the probability that an incumbent is replaced by a challenger-is equal to zero (voters are indifferent between the incumbent and the challenger but they vote for the incumbent).11

 If the media industry is not captured, then a bad incumbent is found out with probability q, in which case she is replaced with a challenger of unknown quality.
-Voters' expected utility is γ in the first term and $\gamma + q(1 - \gamma)\gamma$ in the second term and turnover is now $q(1 - \gamma)$.
+Voters' expected utility is γ in the first term and $\gamma + q(1 - \gamma)\gamma$ in the second term, and turnover is now $q(1 - \gamma)$.
 Thus, in an equilibrium without captured media, turnover among politicians is higher than under captured media.
 It is also clear in this simple setting that voter welfare is higher.

-Also, if we let A be the sum of expected audience-related revenues for all outlets, we have that A = qa when media are free and A = 0 when media are captured.
+Also, if we let A be the sum of expected audience-related revenues for all outlets, we have that A = qa when media are free and A =0 when media are captured.
 A by-product of capture is that the media industry alienates viewers by producing uninformative political news.

-The next result maps this finding into the underlying parameters that determine whether media is free.
+The next result maps this finding into the underlying parameters that determine whether media are free.

-Proposition 2 Turnover of politicians, voter welfare, and total audience-related revenues are non-decreasing in q, n, a, and τ .
+PROPOSITION 2: Turnover of politicians, voter welfare, and total audience-related revenues are nondecreasing in q, n, a, and τ .